e-mny/astro_portfolio_2025/src/content/projects/portfolio_website_v1.md

 ---

-## Chapter 4: The Breakthrough – Done Is Better Than Perfect
+## Chapter 4: Done Is Better Than Perfect

 By writing down everything that I wanted to implement on my website, I feel alot more relieved.
 I categorized the features I want for my MVP, and those that are for aesthetics and are optional.